SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring/configure-data-collection.md

 import TabItem from '@theme/TabItem';
 import Iframe from 'react-iframe';

-To collect [traces](/docs/apm/traces) from a browser, you'll first need to create a RUM HTTP Traces Source.
+To collect [traces](/docs/apm/traces) and RUM mertrics from a browser, you'll first need to create a RUM HTTP Traces Source.
 The source will have an endpoint URL that you'll put in a script that sends trace data in [OTLP/JSON over HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/protocol/otlp.md#otlphttp) protocol.
+Alternatively you can also use an intermediary OTel collector, if you require data to flow over your infrastructure rather than directly to Sumo Logic.
+Note however this will disable automatic geo-location recognition capabilities.

 :::sumo Micro Lesson
 See Real User Monitoring in action.